-Under the Co-Classification Scheme, trained content assessors can co-classify content that fall within a G, PG and PG13 rating.
+Under the Co-Classification Scheme, only trained content assessors who are registered with IMDA can co-classify content that fall within a G, PG and PG13 rating.
 The intent of the scheme is to facilitate a faster turnaround for film and video titles and to develop industry capability by training a pool of content assessors who are familiar in interpreting the Classification Guidelines.

 In partnership with the SkillsFuture Singapore (SSG) and the Singapore Media Academy (SMA), IMDA developed a training programme which includes practical application and interpretation of the Film Classification Guidelines.
 Participants are certified as Content Assessors (CA) after passing an assessment at the end of the 12-day training.